 Where is home and how does your environment influence your writing?

-My partner of fourteen years and I live in a part of Surrey that claims to be a London Borough, in a ridiculously impractical timber-framed house.
-(If we ever move, it will be because we have run out of space for our CD collection.)
+I live in a part of Surrey that claims to be a London Borough, in a ridiculously impractical timber-framed house.
+(If we ever move, it will be because we have run out of space for book shelves.)
 When we came to view the house, the vendor told us that the house ‘spoke to her’.
 And it does.
+We discovered it was the ticket office for a Victorian pleasure gardens.
 It’s difficult to say how living here influences my writing because I’ve never tried to write anywhere else.
 My surroundings definitely have an influence.
-‘A Funeral for an Owl’, is set in the Carshalton area.
+A Funeral for an Owl, is set in the Carshalton area.
 I visit most of its locations on my lunch-time walk.

 What do you think makes a great novel?